-The Conditions of the Savings Certificates do not contain covenants holders upon liquidation or resolution of the relevant Issuer.
+The Conditions of the Savings Certificates place no restrictions on the amount of debt that the relevant Issuer may issue.
+The issue of any such debt or securities may impact the amount recoverable by holders upon liquidation or resolution of the relevant Issuer.
 In this respect, please also refer to the risk factor entitled "There is no limitation on the entry into, issuing or guaranteeing of debt ranking pari passu with the Savings Certificates, which may be required because of regulatory requirements, and any future debt may be on better terms than the Savings Certificates".